Prompt Injection Attacks: Examples, Techniques, and Defence

 Several patterns indicate potential prompt injection attempts:

-- Unusual input length: Virtualization and role-playing attacks often require verbose prompts to establish the fake scenario
+- Unusual input length: Virtualisation and role-playing attacks often require verbose prompts to establish the fake scenario

 - System prompt mimicry: Inputs that mimic developer instruction formatting (delimiters, capitalised directives)